kurodaze/kdnx-jellyfin-oidc/README.md

 2. Falls back to the same API if localStorage is still empty
 3. Uses NativeShell for app name / version / device name when present

-No `index.html` patch and no extra scripts under `/usr/share/jellyfin/web/` are required for in-app WebView SSO.

-**Requirements for mobile SSO to complete in the app:**

-- Start login from the **Jellyfin app WebView** (not a random external browser tab)
-- Complete the OIDC redirect back into that same WebView (same origin as Jellyfin)

 This plugin only supports OIDC that starts and finishes in that Jellyfin web context.
 There is no Quick Connect path and no alternate client login flow.

-After installing/updating the plugin, restart Jellyfin and clear the Android app cache once if an old half-login is stuck.
+After installing/updating the plugin, restart Jellyfin and clear the Android app cache.